pholoshos/OpenLab-Project/README.md

 # openlab Project

-**have made some changes on the project,** we are now hosting on a nodejs server, will only javascript language in our project, and mongodb database. web application link https://openlabprojects.herokuapp.com/
+**have made some changes on the project,** we are now hosting on a nodejs server, will only use javascript language in our project, and mongodb database. for development of the backend part, you will need nodejs installed on your computer web application link https://openlabprojects.herokuapp.com/

 not much has changed on the frontend part,